5 min read

 D) The legal form of a startup

 Finally, although the question of the right choice of a legal form for a startup should not be neglected, the practice has shown that there are almost no mistakes there.
-Namely, in Serbia, startups are mostly established in the form of an LLC (Limited Liability Company), and less frequently in the form of an entrepreneurial company (since a startup is characterized by the existence of multiple members who share the ownership over a company).
+Namely, in Serbia, startups are mostly established in the form of an LLC (Limited Liability Company), and less frequently in the form of an entrepreneurial company (since it’s typical for a startup to have multiple members who share the ownership over a company).
 The third option is seldom seen in practice unless the founders decided to establish a company in a foreign country.
 In any case, if a startup intends to use the possibility of exercising its right to tax incentives (more details below), LLC may be the only option.

 2. You Do Not Have All the Necessary Agreements that the Startup Will Execute